 And a little after that, as the Reavers are giving chase, Jayne gets shot through the leg with a harpoon.
-He shouts to Mal 'You shoot me if they take me!' whereupon Mal cocks his pistol and aims, prompting Jayne to add 'Well, don't shoot me first!'
+He shouts to Mal "You shoot me if they take me!" whereupon Mal cocks his pistol and aims, prompting Jayne to add "Well, don't shoot me first!"
 Mal then starts shooting at his actual target, the harpoon line.

 Near the end, the crew views a video log of a female scientist telling about what happened on Miranda as the newly-created Reavers break down the door offscreen.
-As it becomes clear that there are too many of them, she stops firing and turns the gun on herself, but can't quite get the shot off before they bear her down.
+As it becomes clear that there are too many of them, she stops firing at them and turns the gun on herself, but can't quite get the shot off before they bear her down.
 Much horrificness ensues off-screen before Mal mercifully has the recording switched off.

 Also subverted when one of the soldiers is trapped by the zombies and considers killing himself to avoid becoming a zombie.
 However, he instead decides to keep fighting, escapes, and eventually saves the rest of the group.